 These individuals typically don’t have access to nor do they understand the rites and rituals involved in a shamanic initiation process.
 Therefore, Spirit takes them through this process alone, which can be painful and grueling at times.
 Spirit may systematically remove many significant people from the shaman’s social circle during this period.

-Either way it starts, solitude serves a very vital purpose in shamanic development.
+Solitude serves a very vital purpose in a shamanic awakening journey.
 It quite often leads to loneliness, which serves to build and grow the shaman’s gift.
 The purpose of loneliness in this process is to provide the individual with a distraction-free, quiet environment.
 It is at this time that the shaman connects with Spirit on a much deeper level.

 It likewise serves the purpose of stimulating a certain level of sorrow and sadness.
 This is not the type of sorrow that leads to chronic depression or suicide.
-Though, despair can often be experienced during the development of a shamanic gift.
+Though, despair can often be experienced while developing a shamanic gift.
 Instead, this type of sorrow is meant to be the breeding ground for a higher level connection to Self and Spirit.

 When an individual with a shamanic gift experiences sorrow, he or she truly begins to awaken to the pain and suffering of the world.
 The shaman can feel the sadness, loneliness, and pain of others because he or she has personally experienced loneliness.
 This also makes the shaman more empathetic to the longing of Spirit to have a deeper connection with creation.

 The more time a shaman spends alone, the more the shaman gains a better understanding of self.
 The shaman is able to listen to his or her own thoughts.
 Subsequently, the shaman will begin to discern his or her wants and desires from that of others.
 This is especially necessary for shamans who previously spent a great deal of time catering to the needs of others.